Sanzhanov/Newman-Collection-Run-Reporter-on-CRM-Project-example/README.md

 ### Postman full collection for CRM ClientBase v5
 ---

-I have tryed to put in this collection some of the most likely API requests for the CRM project <a rel="CRM" href="https://clientbase.us/v5">"ClientBase v5"</a> .
+I have tryed to put in this collection some of the most likely API requests for the <a rel="CRM" href="https://clientbase.us/v5">CRM project "ClientBase v5"</a> .
 Here you will also find a set of environment variables, the values ​​of most of which are filled automatically during the running of requests.

 When I was making collection, I used this <a rel="checklist" href="https://github.com/Sanzhanov/API-Tests-Check-List">API Tests checklist</a>.
 Validation of data in the fields was not performed.